rstreep/childs-play/README.md

 - Contact form for parents to submit suggestions and concerns to the company.

 ## Key Features
+- Authentication: Account set up and log in for parents.
+- Connectivity: A central homepage where parents can comment on games, and contact the company.
+- Education: 3 Interactive Learning Games: Animals, Colors, Spelling.
+- Our application uses the following technologies:
+  - React
+  - NoSQL
+  - Mongoose / MongoDB [Atlas]
+  - Apollo Server with GraphQL
+  - Tailwind (Main CSS Framework)
+  - Google Fonts
+  - BCrypt
+  - Express
+  - Vite & React Router

 ## Installation
+This application uses Node.js (min v16)

+1. Execute "npm install" to install depedencies.
+2. Execute "npm run develop" to run the application on a local server.

 ## Usage
+Please see the below demonstration of the functionality:

 ## License